OpenOmics/modr/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, modr.
-Its long-term goals: to detect RNA modifications in Oxford Nanopore direct RNA-sequencing data like no pipeline before!
+Its long-term goals: to accurately estimate known and novel transcript expression, to predict poly-A tail lengths, and to detect RNA modifications in Oxford Nanopore direct RNA-sequencing data like no pipeline before!
   </p>

 </div>